joembedded/ltx_ble_demo/readme.md

 __Web Bluetooth__ is an official __W3C API__, integrated in most modern Browsers (like Chrome, Edge, Opera, …) on Android and Windows.
 So it is now very easy to connect to Bluetooth devices with one single software with Desktops/Notebooks (Windows), as well as with Smartphones/Tablets (Android and Windows)!
-_(Unfortunately the Web Bluetooth API is still not available on Safari (iOS), but workarounds exists)._
+_(Unfortunately the Web Bluetooth API is still not available on Safari (iOS), but workarounds exists, using a Wrapper-App with a WebView )._

 !['Some Screenshots of the LTX BLE Demo'](./docs/ble_all.jpg "Some Screenshots of the LTX BLE Demo")